World War III: 2026 Iran war

-Multiple small wars as a "third war"
+Multiple wars as a third world war

-In multiple recorded interviews under somewhat casual circumstances, comparing the conflagrations of World War I and II to the ongoing lower-intensity wars of the 21st century, Pope Francis has said, "The world is at war because it has lost the peace", and "perhaps one can speak of a third war, one fought piecemeal".
+In multiple recorded interviews under somewhat casual circumstances, comparing the conflagrations of World War I and II to the ongoing lower-intensity wars of the 21st century, Pope Francis said, "The world is at war because it has lost the peace", and "perhaps one can speak of a third war, one fought piecemeal".
+His successor, Pope Leo XIV, reiterated the description during a visit to Turkey in 2025.
+Additionally, Fiona Hill has argued that the combination of multiple major conflicts, including in Ukraine and in the Middle East, constitutes a third world war.
+Polling by Politico found that a majority of American, Canadian, French and British respondents considered it more likely than not that World War III was likely to break out within the next five years.
+Politico cited Russia's invasion of Ukraine and US military action in Iran, Syria, Venezuela and Africa as potential contributing factors.